Xian Shaanxi, China Travel Guide

 While self-driving is not common for tourists, Xi'an offers other rental options for exploring the city.

 Xi'an has a small number of dedicated cycle paths.
 Cycling in heavy traffic can be challenging.
-The path atop the City Wall is wide, flat, and exclusively for pedestrians and cyclists, providing a safe experience.
+The trail atop the City Wall is wide, flat, and exclusively for pedestrians and cyclists, providing a safe experience.

 Beyond the standard options, Xi'an offers unique or specialized transportation methods to enhance your sightseeing.